YiyanXu/DiffRec/README.md

 # Diffusion Recommender Model
-This is the pytorch implementation of our paper
+This is the pytorch implementation of our paper at SIGIR 2023:
 > Diffusion Recommender Model

 ## Environment